GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/packer-image-builder/README.md

 ## Accessing temporary VM

-Packer creates temporary Compute Engine VM instance for provisioning.
+Packer creates a temporary Compute Engine VM instance for provisioning.
 As we recommend using internal IP addresses only, communication with this VM has to either:

 * originate from the network routable on Packer's VPC *(i.e. peered VPC, over VPN or interconnect)*
 * use [Identity-Aware Proxy](https://cloud.google.com/iap/docs/using-tcp-forwarding) tunnel

-By default, this example assumes that IAP tunnel is needed to communicate with temporary VM.
+By default, this example assumes that IAP tunnel is needed to communicate with the temporary VM.
 This might be changed by setting `use_iap` variable to `false` in Terraform and Packer configurations respectively.

-**NOTE:** using IAP tunnel with Packer requires gcloud SDK installed on a system running Packer.
+**NOTE:** using IAP tunnel with Packer requires gcloud SDK installed on the system running Packer.

 ## Accessing resources over the Internet